 Step 7 - Submit your podcast to Apple Podcasts

-After submitting your podcast, you'll receive an email from Apple Podcasts saying they received your submission.
-You'll receive another email once it's approved.
+After successfully submitting your podcast, you'll receive an email from Apple Podcasts saying they received your submission.
+You'll receive another email after it's approved.

 Updating your podcast